omarzd/rosa/README.md

 first try to extract these libraries from the .jar file and move them for instance to Rosa's home directory or whenever you think the JVM searches.

-- Libraries for OSX are included directly in the Rosa's home directory, since this is where my Mac searches by default.
+- Libraries for OSX are included lib/.
 If you get an error saying that libscalaz3 or libz3 are not found, try to move them to whatever folder you think the JVM searches.

 - If Rosa should crash on one of the existing examples in testcases/reals,